bormaxi8080/starred/README.md

 ## Kotlin

+- [iamgio/quarkdown](https://github.com/iamgio/quarkdown) - 🪐 Markdown with superpowers — from ideas to presentations, articles and books.
 - [woheller69/whoBIRD](https://github.com/woheller69/whoBIRD) - Identify bird sounds in real time with this Android version of BirdNET.
 Bird sound recognition for more than 6,000 species worldwide.
 - [igatha/flare-gun](https://github.com/igatha/flare-gun) - Offline SOS signaling and recovery app for wars and disasters (iOS & Android) — like a digital flare-gun.
 - [deniscerri/ytdlnis](https://github.com/deniscerri/ytdlnis) - Full Featured Video/Audio Downloader for Android using yt-dlp